Laissezzzz/Banker-Tycoon/README.md

 # Banker Tycoon

-**Banker Tycoon** is an educational loan-assessment game developed in **C++** using **raylib**, **Dear ImGui**, and **SQLite**.
+**Banker Tycoon** is an educational loan-assessment game developed in **C++** using **raylib** and **SQLite**.

-The player acts as a bank employee and must examine loan applications, analyse the available financial documents, and decide whether each application should be approved or rejected.
+The player acts as a bank employee and must examine loan applications, analyse the available financial documents, and decide whether each application should be accepted or rejected.

 The project was created as part of a bachelor's thesis about the use of gamification to explain **information asymmetry in bank–business relationships**.

 ## Gameplay Demo

-The following video shows a complete gameplay cycle, from the analysis of loan applications to the final evaluation.
+The following video shows a complete gameplay cycle, from the analysis of loan applications to the final evaluation of the player's decisions.

+https://github.com/user-attachments/assets/a968c720-dbd3-436c-a3c1-f9890626114e

 ## Gameplay

-https://github.com/user-attachments/assets/a968c720-dbd3-436c-a3c1-f9890626114e

 During a game cycle, the player receives a sequence of loan applications stored in a SQLite database.